paviro/MMM-Facial-Recognition/README.md

 # MMM-Facial-Recognition
 This an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).
 It provides facial recognition and module swaping based on the current user.

-## Installation
-1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/paviro/MMM-Facial-Recognition.git`.
-A new folder will appear navigate into it.
-2. Execute `npm install` to install the node dependencies.
-3. Execute `sudo apt-get install libopencv-dev python-opencv` to install Python dependencies. `apt-get` only works on Debian based systems like most Raspberry Pi images.
-If you use something else, you will have to search the web to find out how to install `python-opencv` on your system.

 ## Usage
 To train the needed model use the [MMM-Facial-Recognition-Tools](https://github.com/paviro/MMM-Facial-Recognition-Tools).

-The entry in the `module array` in your `config.js` can look like the following.
+The entry in config.js can look like the following.
 (NOTE: You only have to add the variables to config if want to change its standard value.)

 ```
 {
 	module: 'MMM-Facial-Recognition',
+	position: 'top_left',
 	config: {
 		// 1=LBPH | 2=Fisher | 3=Eigen
 		RECOGNITION_ALGORITHM: 1,